simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 ### Deploy an ECS Instance with 2 EIPs and 2 ENIs Using the Alibaba Cloud SDK

-This guide outlines setting up an ECS instance on Alibaba Cloud with two Elastic IP addresses (EIPs) and two Elastic Network Interfaces (ENIs).
+This guide outlines setting up an ECS instance on Alibaba Cloud with 2 Elastic IP addresses (EIPs) and 2 Elastic Network Interfaces (ENIs).
 The Alibaba Cloud SDK automates the creation and setup of these resources, and a Docker image hosted in Alibaba Cloud Container Registry (ACR) will be deployed on the ECS instance.

 ### Prerequisites